Entities and context syntax

 }

-You can specify the __extn escape explicitly, or leave it implicit.
+escape explicitly, or leave it implicit.
 For more information, see Schema-based parsing.

 uid

-The uid object specifies the Cedar type and unique identifier for the entity.
-You can explicitly include the __entity escape, or leave it implicit.
+escape, or leave it implicit.
 You should reference a Cedar type defined in the schema, and provide a unique, immutable, and non-reusable identifier for the entity.
-Both of the following are valid and equivalent, and specify an entity of type User with the unique identifier of 12UA45.
+As with all entity types, this cannot contain the reserved __cedar

 "uid": {